ZacharyHRQ/ETI-Assignment/README.md

 ### How to run

-Before running the services do remember to run the sql script (runDB.sql) located in sql folder
+Before running the services do remember to run the runDB.sql sql script located in sql folder to load database.

 #### Run Passenger service on Port 5000